KaustubhPatil02/chat-app-strayaidconnect/README.md

 - Real-time messaging using Pusher
 - Message notifications and alerts
+- Tailwind animations and transition effects
 - Tailwind design for sleek UI
-- Tailwind animations and transition effects
 - Full responsiveness for all devices
+- Google authentication integration
 - Credential authentication with NextAuth
-- Google authentication integration
-- Github authentication integration
 - File and image upload using Cloudinary CDN
 - Client form validation and handling using react-hook-form
 - Server error handling with react-toast
+- Online/offline user status
 - Message read receipts
-- Online/offline user status
+- Message attachments and file sharing
 - Group chats and one-on-one messaging
-- Message attachments and file sharing
+- Creating and managing chat rooms and channels
 - User profile customization and settings
-- Creating and managing chat rooms and channels